LeszekBlazewski/SO2-automation/README.md

 # RESOURCES:

-https://www.youtube.com/watch?v=pyPMeCW-Q5k -> How [GerritForge](https://gerrit-ci.gerritforge.com/) runs things (tbh this presentation is just the top of the mountain and the plugin does not has a documentation at all)
+https://www.youtube.com/watch?v=pyPMeCW-Q5k -> How [GerritForge](https://gerrit-ci.gerritforge.com/) runs things (tbh this presentation is just the top of the mountain and the plugin does not have a documentation at all)

 [Gerrit source code](https://gerrit-review.googlesource.com/) -> Yeah it has been handy when configuring all the stuff :D